India national kabaddi team: 2010s

 In the 2010 and 2014 Asian Games, India continued to dominate, winning gold on both occasions.

 When the Kabaddi World Cup resumed again in 2016 after a nine-year hiatus, India beat Iran for the third final in a row by 38–29.

-In 2017, India won the Asian Kabaddi Championship led by raider Ajay Thakur by defeating Pakistan in the final by 36–22.
+In 2017, India won the Asian Kabaddi Championship led by raider Ajay Thakur with raider Pardeep Narwal bagging a super 10 beating Pakistan in the final by 36–22.

 India won the 2018 Dubai Kabaddi Masters tournament, beating Iran 44–26 in the final.

 At the 2018 Asian Games, India lost to South Korea 23–24 in the group stages – this was the Indian team's first ever loss in their history at the Asian Games.
 Despite the loss, India qualified for the semi-finals, but lost 27–18 to Iran, who went on to win the gold.